swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 ![Minimum Value Along The First Axis](../fig/01-numpy_75_3.png)

 The maximum value rises and falls smoothly, while the minimum seems to be a step function.
 Neither trend seems particularly likely, so either there's a mistake in our calculations or something is wrong with our data.
 This insight would have been difficult to reach by examining the numbers themselves without visualization tools.

+### Grouping plots
 You can group similar plots in a single figure using subplots.
 This script below uses a number of new commands.
 The function `matplotlib.pyplot.figure()` creates a space into which we will place all of our plots.
 The parameter `figsize`